Word Flavored Experience

 Most people would not be deceived by a false ‘Jesus’ telling them to commit homosexual acts with their pastor, but many are easily deceived by experiences that agree with something that they agree with.

 When I first found the Lord (or He found me) I quickly was re-engaged to the woman who is now my wife.
-During our engagement I can remember justifying our pre-marital sex with the idea that in God’s eyes we were already married.
+During our engagement, I can remember justifying our pre-marital sex with the idea that in God’s eyes we were already married.
 I had ‘prayed’ about the issue and had a measure of peace with it.
 (For the record, we have repented for that sin.)

 Thankfully, one of the pastors at the church we had started attending challenged me.
 When I came up for prayer ministry one Sunday he asked me, “You know that sleeping together is not okay, right?”
-That broke the deception and we were married a couple months later.
+That broke the deception and we were married a couple of months later.

 How many times have you heard of people ruining their lives because of a ‘word from God’?
-They are convinced God is calling them to something, usually something they already wanted and will cause other people to see how great, special, or anointed they are.
+They are convinced God is calling them to something, usually something they already wanted, and will cause other people to see how great, special, or anointed they are.
 We find that our functional god is really ourselves—however much we quote Christian language to justify our self-serving agendas.

 A good understanding of the word of God is essential to break this deception that many are under.
 The word is able to reveal what is God and what is us; what comes of the spirit and what is of the soul.
 It reveals the thoughts and intents of the heart and teaches us who God really is, what He is like, and how to understand His ways.
 (Hebrews 4:12; Psalm 119)